 - Learn the right skills for your role

-When you’re in tech, you need the right skills on your resume to impress recruiters (and pass the 7.4 second resume test).
+When you’re in tech, you need the right skills on your resume to impress recruiters.
+In fact, they are often only looking for 7.4 seconds!
 But what tech skills are employers actually looking for?
 And which ones are must-haves vs. nice-to-haves?
 The short answer: It varies a lot depending on the job you’re looking for within software engineering.

-Upskilling in C#, for example, may not be the best use of your time if you want a front-end developer job, while knowing or learning React isn’t really crucial if you want a job as a back-end developer.
+Upskilling in C#, for example, may not be the best use of your time if you want a front-end developer job.
+Similarly, knowing or learning React isn’t really crucial if you want a job as a back-end developer.

-We looked at more than 500 tech skills in US tech job postings on Indeed.com to find out which ones are in highest demand for the following tech roles: software engineer, front-end developer, back-end developer, and full stack developer.
+We looked at more than 500 tech skills in US tech job postings on Indeed.com to find out which are the top programming languages for the following tech roles: software engineer, front-end developer, back-end developer, and full stack developer.
 (Check out Seen’s interactive skills tool to see how your skills stack up.)

 Here’s a break down of the most requested tech skills and programming languages based on data from real job postings: